FieryCod/holy-lambda/examples/hello-lambda/README.md

 - `make native-dry-api`

-This runs GraalVM to create a Linux x86 binary and then zips it, and runs it using `sam local --tamplate ./resources/native-template.yml`.
-This native template file contains a reference to the zip file created in the first step.
+This compiles the Clojure code into a `.jar`, and then runs GraalVM (natively, on your workstation) to create a Linux x86 binary from this `.jar`, and then zips this binary along with a short bootstrap shell script.
+Then, `sam local` is started, which creates a Docker container running Amazon's Lambda hosting environment with `./resources/native-template.yml` as its AWS SAM template file.
+This a Docker container that runs this template file references the zip file made in the first step.

 ### Mac OS or Windows

 - `make native-dry-api`

-This runs GraalVM within a Docker container to create a Linux x86 binary and then zips it, and runs it within another Docker container, using `sam local --tamplate ./resources/native-template.yml`.
-This native template file contains a reference to the zip file created in the first step.
+This compiles the Clojure code into a `.jar`, and then runs GraalVM within a Docker container to create a Linux x86 binary from this `.jar`, and then zips this binary along with a short bootstrap shell script.
+Then, `sam local` is started, which creates a Docker container running Amazon's Lambda hosting environment with `./resources/native-template.yml` as its AWS SAM template file.
+This a Docker container that runs this template file references the zip file made in the first step.

 - `make dry-api`